-The Financial Section contains the opinion of the independent auditor, Brown Armstrong Accountancy Corporation, Management's Discussion and Analysis and the basic financial statements of the System.
+The Financial Section contains the opinion of the independent auditor, Brown Armstrong Accountancy Corporation, Management's Discussion and Analysis, the Basic Financial Statements of the System, the Required Supplementary Information and the Other Supplementary Information.

 The Investment Section includes an Investment Report from the Retirement Administrator, a letter from the System's Investment Consultant, NEPC, LLC, recapping the fiscal year investment results and activities, along with performance and asset allocation information.